dcos/dcos-cli/README.rst

 Tox will run unit and integration tests in Python 3.5 using a temporarily created virtualenv.

-You can set :code:`DCOS_CONFIG` to a config file that points to a DC/OS cluster you want to use for integration tests.
-This defaults to :code:`~/.dcos/dcos.toml`

 Note that in order for all the integration tests to pass, your DC/OS cluster must have the experimental packaging features enabled.
 In order to enable